 Holding it in your hand, the mod takes up most of your palm, and that’s without having an atomizer attached.
 The button configuration on the Vaporesso Nebula is similar to some older Vaporesso devices like the Target Mini.

 There is a top firing button, followed underneath by the OLED screen, and then three selector buttons arranged in a triangle.
 The USB port is right at the base of the mod.

 The battery cover slips off of the mod not-so-easily to reveal the battery port.
 Battery covers can sometimes be a fatal flaw for any device that has them, but the Vaporesso Nebula’s cover did not come off right at the touch and held very well.

-The casing on the entire mod is made of a combination zinc and aluminum alloy.
+The casing on the entire mod is made of combination zinc and aluminium alloy.
 And the gloss, oh my, the gloss.
 The shape and cut of all the zinc and aluminum pieces shone so brightly on the mod, so it looks both elegant and futuristic.